RhymeForge ยท Word page

 Words that rhyme with Trader

 Most songwriters treat trader as an unguarded everyday word, but the phonology underneath matters: two-syllable, vowel on the /ษœหr/ that mid-Atlantic ears class as one vowel, ending that flows into the next line via a liquid.
 Its everydayness lets the song surprise around it.
-Sketch the rhyme pool and you get the perfect pool is workable but compact, the family-rhyme bucket is bare, and the vowel-only slant column is the deepest of the five.
+Sketch the rhyme pool and you get there's a deep bench of perfect rhymes here, the family-rhyme bucket is bare, and the vowel-only slant column is the deepest of the five.
 Sketch the lyric role and you get a household-word.
-The slant-by-vowel column will carry you a long way past the strict matches.
+Use the strict rhymes for the structural beats and let slant rhymes do the interior work.

 Open trader in RhymeForge โ†’